-Drainage Services Lot Grading 780-496-5500
+Drainage Services Lot Grading 780-496-5576 www.edmonton.ca/lotgrading

-This is a 24-hour voicemail line where you can record your drainage concerns and your contact information.
-A drainage specialist will return your call to answer basic questions or to provide lot grading advice and assistance.
-Based on the situation, a lot grading inspector may visit your home to help you deal with any unusual situation or help resolve a drainage dispute with a neighbour.
+Call this number for all lot grading concerns.
+After normal business hours this number will call forward to a voice mail system; provide your contact information to receive a call back from a grading specialist to answer questions and provide grading advice.
+Based on the situation, a lot grading inspector may visit your home to help you deal with any unusual grading issues or to help you to resolve a grading problem.